Client Reference¶

 A list of

-objects associated with the passed user IDs.- Return type
+ChatterColorobjects associated with the passed user IDs.- Return type

 list[

-- async fetch_channels(broadcaster_ids: list[str | int], *, token_for: str | twitchio.user.PartialUser | None = None) list[twitchio.models.channels.ChannelInfo] ¶
+- async fetch_channels(broadcaster_ids: list[str | int], *, token_for: str | twitchio.user.PartialUser | None = None) list[twitchio.models.channels.ChannelInfo]¶

 This function is a coroutine.